duttaprat/AnacondaInstallation/README.md

     (second_env)pratik@PRATIK-YOGA:~$ conda install -c conda-forge tensorflow=1.14
   ```

   ## NOTE: `pip` and `conda` both are used to install packages in your local system.
-But to install package in any environment use `conda`.
+But to install package in any specific environment use `conda`.